Why Freelance Grant Write?

 Instead, we want you to focus on the three big skills that will make you and your business shine: technical, managerial, and entrepreneurial skills.
-When you sign up for our Collective, we walk you through these skill sets in bite-sized pieces (aka: we won’t overwhelm like Google does).
+When you sign up for the Grant Writing Unicorn Collective, we walk you through these skill sets in bite-sized pieces (aka: we won’t overwhelm like Google does).

 Our three part method follows this outline: